gracemarionpower/selection-bias-simulations/README.md

 The script generates simulated data with genetic instruments and performs IV regression analysis after selection based on body size and cancer status.
 Two models are considered:

-- Additive selection: where selection depends on childhood/adult body size and cancer.
+- Additive selection: where selection depends on childhood body size and cancer.
 - Interaction-only selection: where selection depends on the interaction between childhood body size and cancer.

 The simulations vary selection parameters and examine whether bias alone could account for the observed effect size.